skrysmanski/blogtext/readme.txt

 * Fixed image captions for external images; they no longer have a width of 0px.
 * Added "big" for image size which is just an alias for "large".
 * Certain JPEG images (encoded with Progressive DCT) can now be used
+* If an alt text is specified for an image, it's now used as title as well (if no title has been specified separately).
+Previously the file name was chosen instead.
 * Rewrote output cache

 = 0.9.0d =